-Renee is the visionary for I Am M.O.R.E., a nationally award-winning nonprofit founded on the belief that EVERYONE can rise to their potential once they are inspired to see their own possibilities
+Dr. Mitchell is the visionary founder and executive director of I Am M.O.R.E., a nationally award-winning, youth-leadership development initiative founded on the belief that Black children can rise to their fullest potential once they are inspired to see their own possibilities.

 I Am M.O.R.E. offers a counternarrative to the often deficit-based, traditional youth-development approach of adult saviorism, a form of oppression by adultism, which:

 Centers adults as experts and heroes; and

 The organization helps Black young people understand that they are MORE than the worst thing that has ever happened to them.
 Its transformational process is what helps youth move through trauma toward our theory of change - "Empowered Resilience"™.
 Our process leverages the power of personal storytelling, with critical inquiry and reflection, equity and culturally affirming, social and emotional skill building to teach young people how to tap into their resiliency and make a lasting impact on themselves and their community.